msg4naresh/offline_text2sql/README.md

 # Locally Hosted Text2SQL App – Works Completely Offline
-This is a quick demo of how to get a fully local Text2SQL model up and running using gemma with Ollama and llamaindex.
+This is a quick demo of how to get a fully local Text2SQL model up and running using Llama with Ollama and llamaindex.

 ## Install dependencies